The great regime change of 2011

 Notable cases

 PA/05946/08 vs PA/00181/11 — Block E3 Flat 6, Triq Id-Deffa, Ta' Xbiex.
-An application to close a balcony with aluminium was refused in June 2009.
-The exact same proposal — identical description of works, identical address — was resubmitted and approved in July 2011.
-Nothing changed about the building, the proposal, or the street.
-What changed was the regime.
+An application to close a balcony with aluminium was refused in June 2009, then overturned on reconsideration in March 2010.
+A virtually identical proposal — same address, same description, same architect — was then filed fresh and approved in July 2011 under a different applicant.
+Two paths to the same outcome: reconsideration in the old regime, fresh approval in the new one.

 PA/00426/06 vs PA/01173/10 — 8-18 Triq Tal-Borg, Paola.
-Demolition of existing buildings to construct apartments, maisonettes, and basement garages was refused in April 2006.
-A virtually identical application at the same site was approved in November 2011.
-The description of works is nearly word-for-word the same.
-The pre-2011 system said no; the post-2011 system said yes.
+Demolition of existing buildings to construct apartments, maisonettes, and basement garages was refused in April 2006 and then overturned on reconsideration in April 2008.
+The same applicant subsequently filed a virtually identical application at the same site and got it approved in November 2011 — bypassing the now-rarely-used reconsideration route in favour of a fresh grant.

-PA/04454/06 vs PA/00844/10 — Ta' Bingjala, Maghtab, Naxxar.
-A proposal to construct facilities for a road contractor was refused in September 2008.
-The identical proposal — same site, same description — was resubmitted and approved in February 2013.
-An ODZ site that the old system protected became available under the new one.
+PA/04454/06 vs PA/00844/10 — Ta' Bingjala, Magħtab, Naxxar.
+A proposal to construct facilities for a road contractor was refused in September 2008 and overturned on reconsideration in March 2010.
+An identical proposal — same site, same description — was approved through a fresh PA application in February 2013.
+An ODZ site that the old system blocked at first instance had effectively been re-approved twice over by the new regime.

 Why this matters